© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tower of old church, Ewell is a scheduled monument protected by Historic England under reference 1003721.
 View the official record →

-The Tower of Old Church, Ewell, is a medieval church tower located in the village of Ewell in Surrey, England.
+The Tower of the Old Church, Ewell, is a medieval ecclesiastical structure located in Surrey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003721.

 Tower of old church, Ewell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003721.